Yu-Gi-Oh! Trading Card Game: Booster packs

 As in all other trading card games, booster packs are the primary avenue of card distribution.
 In Konami's distribution areas, five or nine random cards are found in each booster pack depending on the set and each set contains around one hundred different cards.
 However, in Upper Deck's areas, early booster packs contained a random assortment of nine cards (rarity and value varies), with the whole set ranging around one hundred and thirty cards.
 To catch up with the Japanese meta game, two or more original sets were combined into one.
 Now, more recent Upper Deck sets have simply duplicated the original set.
-Some booster sets are reprinted/reissued (e.g. Dark Beginnings Volume 1 and 2).
+Some booster sets are reprinted / reissued (e.g. Dark Beginnings Volume 1 and 2).
 This type of set usually contains a larger number of cards (around 200 to 250), and they contain twelve cards along with one tip card rather than the normal five or nine.
-Since the release of Tactical Evolution in 2007, all booster packs that have a Holographic/Ghost Rare card, will also contain a rare.
+Since the release of Tactical Evolution in 2007, all booster packs that have a Holographic / Ghost Rare card, will also contain a rare.
 Current sets have 100 different cards per set.
 There are also special booster packs that are given to those who attend a tournament.
 These sets change each time there is a different tournament and have fewer cards than a typical booster pack.
 There are eight Tournament Packs, eight Champion Packs, and 10 Turbo Packs.

 Duelist packs

 Duelist packs are similar to booster packs, albeit are focused around the types of cards used by characters in the various anime series.
-Cards in each pack are reduced from nine to five.
+Cards in each pack are reduced from nine to five making it slightly harder to pull higher rarity cards.